michelefenu/mde/README.md

 mde [file]
 ```

-If no file is given, mde starts with an empty buffer.
+Without arguments, mde starts with an empty buffer.
 A sample file is
-included:
+included for reference:

 ```
 mde sample.md